San Jose Uber Accident Lawyers

 Uber itself is only responsible when a driver is actually logged into the Uber app and working for the company.
 The Uber insurance policy generally breaks down as follows:

-- If an Uber driver is not logged into the Uber app or is offline, the only insurance available will be the personal insurance the driver has on their vehicle.
+- If an Uber driver is not logged into the Uber app or is offline when the accident happens, the only insurance available will be the personal insurance the driver has on their vehicle.
 Such an instance is essentially the same as being struck by any person who does not drive for Uber.
-A driver should have the minimum liability insurance required by California state law, which is $15,000 for injury or death to one person, $30,000 for injury or death to more than one person, and $5,000 for damage to property.
+A driver should have the minimum liability insurance required by California state law, which is $30,000 for injury or death to one person, $60,000 for injury or death to more than one person, and $15,000 for damage to property.

-- If an Uber driver was available to work or waiting for a ride request, then the driver will have $50,000 bodily injury per person coverage up to $100,000 in bodily injury per accident and $25,000 for property damage per accident.
+- If an Uber driver is available to work or waiting for a ride request at the time of the incident, then the driver will have $50,000 bodily injury per person coverage up to $100,000 in bodily injury per accident and $25,000 for property damage per accident.
 Uber also offers $200,000 in excess liability coverage.

-- If an Uber driver was en route to pick up passengers or was actively involved in a trip with passengers, Uber will offer up to $1 million in third-party liability coverage.
+- If an Uber driver was en route to pick up passengers or was actively involved in a trip with passengers at the time of the crash, Uber will offer up to $1 million in third-party liability coverage.
 There is also uninsured or underinsured motorist bodily injury or first-party injury insurance, as well as contingent comprehensive and collision coverage.

-In these situations, Uber drivers will need to file claims with a negligent driver’s insurance company.
+In these situations, Uber drivers will need to file claims with the negligent driver’s insurance company.
 The same insurance coverages outlined above will again apply for an Uber driver’s benefit.

 Common causes of Uber accidents in California often include:

-- Distracted driving – There is little doubt that most Uber drivers are going to be relying heavily on their cell phones or other mobile devices to stay abreast of new ride requests and manage their affairs.
+- Distracted Driving — Most Uber drivers rely heavily on their cell phones or other mobile devices to stay abreast of new ride requests and manage their affairs.
 The result is that many Uber accidents stem from drivers being distracted by these devices, although it is not impossible for Uber drivers to also cause crashes because of other kinds of distractions, such as dealing with unruly passengers while driving.

-- Driver fatigue – Many rideshare drivers may work for multiple rideshare companies, and they thus work very long hours so they can be on the road as much as possible.
-The problem with this approach is that many drivers do not get the adequate rest necessary to ensure they are capable of driving.
-Some drivers may doze off or completely fall asleep behind the wheel and cause devastating accidents.
+- Driver Fatigue — Many rideshare drivers may work for multiple rideshare companies.
+These drivers may work very long hours.
+The problem with this practice is that many drivers do not get adequate rest necessary to drive attentively.
+Some drivers may doze off or completely fall asleep behind the wheel, causing devastating accidents.

-- Speeding – All Uber drivers have a goal of picking up and then delivering their passengers to destinations as quickly as possible.
-While all drivers are expected to comply with local speed limits, there may be drivers who are operating in excess of the posted limits.
-Speeding is customarily a contributing factor in a great majority of car accidents in California.
+- Speeding — All Uber drivers have a goal of picking up and then delivering their passengers to destinations as quickly as possible.
+While all drivers are expected to comply with local speed limits, there may be drivers who exceed the posted limits.
+Speeding is a contributing factor in many car accidents in California.

-- Poor vehicle maintenance – It is usually the responsibility of an Uber driver to ensure that the motor vehicle they are operating has been properly maintained and will function without issue.
+- Poor Vehicle Maintenance — It is usually the responsibility of an Uber driver to ensure that the motor vehicle they are operating has been properly maintained and will function without issue.
 In certain cases, accidents can be the result of brake failure, a tire blowout, or certain other kinds of mechanical issues.
-In some cases, a driver may claim that they attempted to rectify an issue, and it can be possible that a parts manufacturer will actually be the liable party if a vehicle part ends up being defective.
+In some cases, liability could extend to a parts manufacturer if a defect in the vehicle component is found.

-Following an Uber accident in the greater San Jose area, a person should not have to worry about the details regarding negligence, liability, or insurance coverage.
-A San Jose Uber accident attorney can handle all of these kinds of issues while a person focuses on their healing and recovery.
+Following an Uber accident in the greater San Jose area, issues of negligence, liability, and insurance coverage can become complicated.
+A San Jose Uber accident attorney can assist with these matters.

-If a person files a claim against Uber or an Uber driver, they can recover compensation for such damages as:
+If a person files a claim against Uber or an Uber driver, they can file a claim for damages such as:

 - Current and future medical care, such as ambulance rides, emergency department visits, hospital stays, surgeries, radiology, diagnostics, physical therapy, extended care, and medications.